Watch a DEC clip about why you should use phosphorous free fertilizer.

 How homeowners and businesses design the landscape on their property, including plant choices, can result in significant positive benefits on the environment, our water supply and public health.

 Native plants are adapted to the local climate and soil conditions where they naturally occur.
-These important plant species provide nectar, pollen, and seeds that serve as food for native butterflies, insects, birds and other animals.
+These important plant species provide nectar, pollen, and seeds that serve as food for native butterflies, insects, birds, and other animals.
 Unlike natives, common horticultural plants do not fit the bill.
-These adaptation bring us several gardening advantages.
+These adaptations bring us several gardening advantages.